dune-sn-online-pointing/online-pointing-utils/python/tps_plotting/README.md

 You just need matplotlib and numpy.

 ### Input files
+They have to be either textfiles or hdf5 tpstream files.

 For textfiles, the idea is that the input files contain the TP variables in this order:
 ```
 time_start, time_over_threshold, time_peak, channel, adc_integral, adc_peak, detid, type, algorithm, version, flags
 ```
 If there are more variables after these (MC truth from offline), it's not a problem, they will just be ignored.

-The example files in the repo come from offline, but are ok for testing.
+The example files (`first_file.txt`, `second_file.txt` and `third_file.txt`) in the repo come from offline, but they are ok for testing.

-The code is getting ready to accept hdf5 files as input.

 ### Usage